How to Enable Contrib and Non-Free on Debian

 Verify Archive Components Are Enabled

-After updating your repository configuration, it’s essential to verify that the components were added correctly.
-There are several methods to confirm your configuration is working properly:
+After updating your repository configuration, confirm that the components were added correctly and packages are visible.

 Components: main contrib non-free non-free-firmware